Freelancer Guide: How to Become A Freelancer

 Freelancing may have many advantages but like anything else, it has its drawbacks.
 From managing a business all on their own to dealing with unsatisfied clients, there are a few common issues that freelancers collectively face.

-Freelance challenges - freelancermap Freelancer Study 2023
+Biggest challenges for freelancers - Freelancer Study 2024

-61% of freelancers state finding new projects as their biggest complaint.
+57% of freelancers state finding new projects as their biggest complaint.

 #1 Project acquisition

-More than half of the participating freelancers in our survey (61 %) stated that project acquisition is the biggest challenge of freelancing.
+More than half of the participating freelancers in our survey (57%) stated that project acquisition is the biggest challenge of freelancing.
 This makes sense since, as a freelancer, you must constantly promote yourself to develop your business and to find clients.
 Whether it’s cold calls, posting ads, attending fairs, or building your own personal website, the list of necessary marketing activities is long.

 #2 Fluctuating income

-Another problem many freelancers (36%) face is the inconsistency of income.
+Another problem many freelancers (38%) face is the inconsistency of income.
 As a freelancer, you can’t count on a fixed paycheck and other general benefits most full-time employees receive like paid vacations, retirement savings or insurance.

 Therefore, it is always advisable to always have an emergency fund or a back-up plan for when times are rough.